 Malnutrition & Dehydration

 When a person doesn’t get enough to eat, and therefore lacks important vitamins and nutrients, this is known as malnutrition.
 If a person doesn’t get enough fluid intake, this is known as dehydration.
 In a nursing home setting, where aides and other staff are responsible for ensuring that residents receive proper nutrition and hydration, a failure to provide for their residents would be considered negligent at best and abusive at worst.
 If you believe a loved one is suffering from malnutrition or dehydration, speak to a personal injury lawyer with experience representing patients who have been injured in nursing home settings.
-In Forest Hills, Queens, and throughout the New York City area, call Cohen & Cohen Law Group, P.C., at 718-275-7779 or get in touch by using our online form.
+In Forest Hills, Queens, and throughout the New York City area, call COHEN & COHEN PERSONAL INJURY LAWYERS, P.C., at 718-275-7779 or get in touch by using our online form.

 The Causes and Effects of Dehydration and Malnutrition